 The process of reclaiming this life as your own may take courage and hard work, but in my experience, it's only difficult because it's worth it.

 It takes a great deal of courage to reach out to another person, even when a part of you knows you need support.

 Deciding to see a therapist is one of the most difficult but important decisions you’ll make.
-Finding the right therapist for you can feel daunting – especially when you’re looking for relief instead of another challenge.
+Finding the right therapist for you can feel daunting – especially when you’ve reached a point where you're desperate for relief.
 In meeting with a therapist for the first time, you might wonder if it’s possible for someone to really get you or if opening up to another person is worth the risk.
-I work particularly well with those who have difficulty connecting with others or feel somehow set apart from those around them.
+I work particularly well with persons who have difficulty connecting with others or feel somehow set apart from those around them.

 All are welcome in my practice, regardless of how strange, different, or "other" they may feel.

 If you'd like to know more about my practice, I encourage you to reach out to me by phone, text, or email.
 I'm available at 415.841.3338 or .
 You may also fill out the form below.